-According to these figures, SRAM Red eTap edges it in terms of weight, but it’s a small difference.
+As you can see from these figures, SRAM Red eTap edges it in terms of weight, but it’s a small difference.

 Here are the recommended retail prices of the various parts of each of the groupset.
 Again, we’re talking about rim brake setups.
 Shop around and you'll find them cheaper.

-According to these figures, SRAM Red eTap is nearly £800 cheaper at full retail price.
+As you can see from these figures, SRAM Red eTap is nearly £800 cheaper at full retail price.

 Both Shimano Dura-Ace R9150 Di2 and SRAM Red eTap are superb groupsets, as you’d expect.
 These are, after all, the top tier in the range of their respective brands and they’re used for racing at the very highest level, and we’re split in the road.cc office as to which we prefer.

 Each shifts well and you really shouldn’t run out of charge while you’re on the road providing you get into the habit of checking battery levels regularly.

 In terms of function, the biggest difference between the two groupsets is the way that you change gear (see ‘In use’ above), and your choice might come down to whether you prefer SRAM’s design or Shimano’s, bearing in mind that you can customise a Shimano set-up to a large degree.